nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/mapping-use-case-identification.md

 ---
 name: mapping use case identification
-about: 'This issue template should be used to discuss concrete action items regarding the identification and prioritization of mapping use cases. '
+about: 'This issue template should be used to discuss concrete action items regarding the identification and prioritization of mapping use cases (epic #6). '
 title: 'mapping use case:  [ADD YOUR CONCISE ISSUE TITLE HERE]'
 labels: mapping use case
 assignees: ''